-First Interstate Bank has a policy of NEVER asking a client for personal financial information such as account numbers, balances, PINs, or credit card numbers by email or phone.
+First Interstate Bank has a policy of NEVER reaching out to clients by email, text, or phone call and asking for personal financial information such as account numbers, balances, PINs, or debit/credit card numbers.
+Please report suspicious emails, text messages, phone calls, or websites that claim to be from First Interstate Bank.

 phishing@fib.com